-On January 28, 2015, the Compensation Committee approved the terms and structure of the 2015 NOW Inc. Incentive Plan (the "2015 Incentive Plan").
-The terms of the 2015 Incentive Plan are consistent with those described under "Annual Incentive Award" above.
+On February 21, 2017, the Compensation Committee approved the terms and structure of the 2017 NOW Inc. Annual Incentive Plan (the "2016 Incentive Plan").
+The terms of the 2017 Incentive Plan are consistent with those described under "Annual Incentive Award" above.

-On February 24, 2015, the Compensation Committee approved the terms and structure of the 2015 Long-Term Incentive grants to the Company's employees ("LTIP"), with the inclusion of performance based awards for the Company's executives.
-The terms of the 2015 LTIP are consistent with those described under "Long-Term Incentive Compensation" above.
+On February 21, 2017, the Compensation Committee approved the terms and structure of the 2016 Long-Term Incentive grants to the Company's executives.
+The terms of such grants are consistent with those described under "Long-Term Incentive Compensation" above, except as otherwise set forth below.